Archives

 Introduction to Diakonia

-This course will explore the roots of Diakonia in; Sacred Scripture and early Christian communities.
-Participants will have the opportunity to explore the relationship between Diakonia, faith and prayer whilst delving into key areas of Catholic Social Teaching.
-Participants will also examine the evolution of Diakonia in Malta and learn about available services.
+This online course will explore the roots of Diakonia in Sacred Scripture and early Christian communities.
+Participants will have the opportunity to explore the relationship between Diakonia, faith, and prayer while delving into key areas of Catholic Social Teaching.
+Additionally, participants will examine the evolution of Diakonia in Malta and learn about available services.

 This course is intended for: